Evelx0/WebDev-SaaS/README.md

 WebDev SaaS is a TypeScript SaaS-style admin app for agencies, operators, and internal sales teams.
 It turns a Google Business Profile or Maps URL into an enriched lead record, optional research context, an AI-generated static demo website, a Vercel deployment, and a tailored outreach pitch.

-This public repo has been scrubbed for open-source release:

-- No local `.env` files or personal credentials are included.
-- Domain defaults use placeholders like `example.com` and `panel.example.com`.
-- The bundled `landing/` site is a generic starter, not personal branding.
-- Local build artifacts and editor-specific folders are excluded.

 ## What It Does

 - Authenticated admin panel built with React, Vite, Express, Prisma, PostgreSQL, Redis, and BullMQ